llamaxyz/llama/documentation/ActionCreation.md

   - Strategies: A contract that holds all of the logic to determine the rules and state of an action.
 For example, strategies determine whether or not an action is approved/disapproved, canceled, or able to be executed.
 They also determine details around who is allowed to cast approvals/disapprovals.
   - Executor: The single exit point of a Llama instance.
 All actions that are executed will be sent from the Llama executor.
 This is the address that should be the `owner` or other privileged role in a system controlled by the llama instance
   - Guards: Guards enable custom safety checks and logic to run at action creation, and pre and post action execution.
 Guards can also be used to add arbitrary logic such as spending limits or calldata permissioning.
-  - Scripts: Contracts that are delegate called instead of called.
+  - Scripts: Contracts that are delegate called from the Executor instead of called.
 Scripts can be used to batch calls together for extended functionality.

 ## Action State